yangbranden/CHIP-8-Ghidra/README.md

 - [ghidra.re](https://ghidra.re/)

 ## TODO
-- [X] Research CHIP-8 (take notes)
+- [x] Research CHIP-8 (take notes)
-	- [X] Register layout
+	- [x] Register layout
-	- [X] Memory layout
+	- [x] Memory layout
-	- [X] Instruction set
+	- [x] Instruction set
-- [ ] Write LDEFS file
+- [x] Write LDEFS file
-	- [ ] initial language definition; enables Ghidra to load your language specification (make basic declarations about the architecture of your processor)
+	- initial language definition; enables Ghidra to load your language specification (make basic declarations about the architecture of your processor)
-- [ ] Write PSPEC file
+- [x] Write PSPEC file
-	- [ ] definition for default register values and specific register names for common processor functions (such as the program counter and stack pointer)
+	- definition for default register values and specific register names for common processor functions (such as the program counter and stack pointer)
-- [ ] Write OPINION file
-	- [ ] specify optional logic for sub-processor families and behaviors
 - [ ] Write CSPEC file
-	- [ ] compiler specification; define default aspects of your processor your compiler will use
+	- compiler specification; define default aspects of your processor your compiler will use
 - [ ] Write SLASPEC and SINC files
-	- [ ] "This is where the memory, registers, opcodes, and opcode functionality are all defined"; "the meat of the processor specification"
+	- "This is where the memory, registers, opcodes, and opcode functionality are all defined"; "the meat of the processor specification"
+- [ ] (optional) Write OPINION file
+	- specify optional logic for sub-processor families and behaviors
+- [ ] Use the completed Ghidra processor to examine some ROMs
+- [ ] Write my own game ROM and examine how it looks in Ghidra

 ## Schedule